 It should be noted that the above scenarios do not necessarily give rise to a ‘Conflict of Interest’ or to any material damage to the Client, but are disclosed in the interest of full transparency.
 The above scenarios should be considered in relation to the procedures and measures implemented by the Company in order to manage or limit their impact.

 The Company maintains and operates effective organisational and administrative procedures in order to manage and prevent any conflict of interest that may arise and may constitutes or gives rise to a risk of damage of our clients’ interests.

 This section of the Policy will outline the measures taken by the Company in general, as well as in respect of the above list of identified possible Conflicts of Interest (where applicable):

 Measures in relation to the Investment services and/or ancillary services of the Company:

-- The Company’s internal systems automatically executed Client orders/transactions in the order they are received.
+The Company’s internal systems automatically execute Client orders/transactions in the order they are received.